paritytech/grandpa-bridge-gadget/docs/walkthrough.md

 ## Bridges

-We want to be able &ldquo;bridge&rdquo; different blockchains.
+We want to be able to &ldquo;bridge&rdquo; different blockchains.
 We do so by safely sharing and verifying information about each chain&rsquo;s state, i.e. blockchain A should be able to verify that blockchain `B` is at block #X.